Mid90s: Critical response

 Owen Gleiberman of Variety called the film "a coming-of-age tale that's unvarnished enough to believe," specifying, "the fact that a star like Hill built this movie from the ground up, and did it with so much integrity and flair, lends it an undeniable hipster quotient."
 Writing for The Hollywood Reporter, John DeFore said, "in emotional punch and shoulda-seen-this-coming skill, it is more like Hill's Lady Bird, a gem that feels simultaneously informed by its author's adolescence and the product of a serious artist's observational distance."
 Michael Phillips of the Chicago Tribune gave the film 2 out of 4 stars and said, "Vivid in bits and pieces, Mid90s feels like a research scrapbook for a movie, not a movie.
-The more Hill throws you around in the name of creating a harsh, immediate impression, the more the impressions blur.
-Hill will make far better pictures: As an actor, it took him a few films after Superbad to discover the payoff in doing less, and less obviously.
-The director in him may need another project to figure that out, whatever story he tells next."
+The more Hill throws you around in the name of creating a harsh, immediate impression, the more the impressions blur."

+Connore Lagore of Vox Magazine said, "But despite some stop-and-go moments between the highest highs and the lowest lows, Hill crafts Mid90s into an ultimately charming nostalgia trip."
+Liam Gaughan of Collider connected Mid90s with mental health struggles associated with youth.
+Gaughan noted the ending ambiguous note of Mid90s, saying, "This was perhaps the best decision Hill could have made on his first feature".
+Sarah Fingerhood of the 34th Street made connections of the actors and the attitudes of their characters, concluding, "Mid90s is Jonah Hill's debut as a director and what a startling debut it is; a visually beautiful and carefully crafted film that has a timeless message to all those that see it."
-More critical reviews called attention to the film's use of homophobic and racist slurs, as well as its treatment of toxic masculinity.
-Sam Adams of Slate wrote, "The skaters’ dialogue is liberally spiced with homophobic and occasional racist slurs, and while anyone old enough to remember the 1990s can attest to the accuracy of their omnipresence, the movie’s inclusion of them feels like another cheap shortcut to verisimilitude."
-Other criticisms cited a scene of juvenile sexuality between Stevie and Estee (the character portrayed by Alexa Demie) for its uncomfortable undertones given the ages of the characters and actors.

-Hill commented, "The point of the movie is that nothing's black or white.
-I'm not a moralist; I'm not here to tell an audience how they should feel.
-I think the way [the characters] speak about women and gay people is really a messed-up way to go about that.
-And then at the end of the film, they still are there for one another.
-So I don't think anyone is purely good or purely bad.
-I hope to create complex characters that constantly are challenging what you think of them."
+Some critical reviews called attention to the film's use of homophobic and racist slurs, as well as its treatment of toxic masculinity.
+Sam Adams of Slate wrote, "The skaters' dialogue is liberally spiced with homophobic and occasional racist slurs, and while anyone old enough to remember the 1990s can attest to the accuracy of their omnipresence, the movie's inclusion of them feels like another cheap shortcut to verisimilitude."
+Other criticisms cited a scene of juvenile sexuality between Stevie and Estee for its uncomfortable undertones given the ages of the characters and actors.
+In response, Hill commented, "The point of the movie is that nothing's black or white.
+I'm not a moralist; I'm not here to tell an audience how they should feel."